Computer hacking is one of the fastest-growing illegal industries across the globe. I would say the industry is a success; however, it is not.

 Computer viruses are designed to attach themselves to computer applications and file and replicate themselves once the victim executes or runs the application.

-They have abilities to corrupt data, steal data, or even format your hard disk.
+They have the ability to corrupt data, steal data, or even format your hard disk.

 These are advanced malicious software.
 They compromise systems by exploiting vulnerabilities in the OS.